practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 ![Some History of Functional Programming Languages](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Some%20History%20of%20Functional%20Programming.png)

-From: "Some History of Functional Programming Languages", David Turner, 2012 (https://en.wikipedia.org/wiki/David_Turner_(computer_scientist)): https://www.cs.kent.ac.uk/people/staff/dat/tfp12/tfp12.pdf (5)
+From: "Some History of Functional Programming Languages", **David Turner**, 2012 (https://en.wikipedia.org/wiki/David_Turner_(computer_scientist)): https://www.cs.kent.ac.uk/people/staff/dat/tfp12/tfp12.pdf (5)

-And not only ALGOL, but also Lisp: "...Lisp has some dark corners, especially outside "pure LISP,"..."
-(1).
+And not only ALGOL, but also Lisp: _...Lisp has some dark corners, especially outside "pure LISP,"..._ (1).
 But ISWIM was not the programming language which introduced the concept of "immutuable variables" (and also not PAL).

 This leaves this question to me: